mayankysharma/mayankysharma.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a aspiring roboticist interested to work on hands-on with robots integrated with perception.
-I recently worked as a Research Assistant at Perception and Robotics Group for a object tracking problem for mobile robots.
-In addition, worked as a Research Intern at IIT Bombay, to develop novel docking mechanism to lock all six degrees of freedom of UAVs.
-I have had a good opportunity to work hands-on to building robots from scratch with tasks ranging from designing to developing firmware, during my undergrad to compete for robotics competitions like ABU robocon.
-My interests include Autonomous systems, Computer Vision, and path planning.
-I am looking for full-time robotics roles starting May 2024.
+I am an aspiring roboticist interested in gaining hands-on experience with robots integrated with perception.
+I recently worked as a Research Assistant at the Perception and Robotics Group, addressing an object tracking problem for mobile robots.
+Additionally, I had the opportunity to work as a Research Intern at the Indian Institute of Technology (IIT) Bombay, where I contributed to the development of a novel docking mechanism to lock all six degrees of freedom of UAVs.
+My hands-on experience in building robots from scratch, involving tasks ranging from design to firmware development, was acquired during my undergraduate studies and through participation in robotics competitions like ABU Robocon.
+My interests encompass Autonomous Systems, Computer Vision, and Path Planning, and I am actively seeking full-time robotics roles starting in May 2024.